NeuroSainteAnne/FVA/DockerContainer/README.md

 The inference process will create 4 new files in this folder:
 * `predictions.nii.gz`: a NIFTI file with 3 volumes indexed in the 4th dimension: brain mask prediction, stroke area prediction and flair visibility prediction
 * `heatmap.nii.gz`: a RGB NIFTI file with a synthesis of these 3 volumes
-* `synthesis.png`: a synthesis image displaying slices where a stroke was detected, as well as pertinent scalar values among which the FVV
+* `synthesis.png`: a synthesis image displaying slices where a stroke was detected, as well as pertinent scalar values among which the FVA
 * `synthesis.txt`: a synthesis text fils with various scalars

 ### References